-- 1. CCSF Employee Vaccination.
-CCSF employees (including student employees) must adhere to CCSF Human Resources policies. - Student Vaccination.
-As of Summer 2023 registration, CCSF no longer requires students to submit documentation of COVID vaccination status as a prerequisite for registration.
-CCSF students are required to follow the mandates of their particular programs and facilities. - 3.
+- 1. Implementation Dates.
+As of summer 2023 registration, CCSF will no longer require students to submit documentation of COVID vaccination status as a prerequisite for registration. - 2.
 Definition of Fully Vaccinated.
-Individuals will be considered fully vaccinated based upon meeting the criteria set forth by the Centers for Disease Control (CDC). - Should the CDC change the guidelines for COVID vaccination at institutions of higher education, individuals should be prepared to submit proof of their COVID vaccination status or apply for a COVID vaccine exemption. - 4.
-Exemption from Vaccine Mandate.
-Eligible individuals may request an exemption from this requirement for one of the following reasons: - a.
+Individuals will be considered fully vaccinated based upon meeting the criteria set forth by the Centers for Disease Control (CDC).

+Should the CDC change the guidelines for COVID vaccination at institutions of higher education, all individuals should be prepared to submit proof of their COVID vaccination status or apply for a COVID vaccine exemption.

+- 3. Exemption from Vaccine Mandate.
+Individuals may request an exemption from this requirement for one of the following reasons: - a.
 Medical.
 An excuse from receiving COVID-19 vaccine due to a Medical Contraindication or Precaution. - b.
 Disability.
 A verified physical or mental disorder or condition that limits a major life activity and any other condition recognized as a disability under applicable law. - c.
 Religious Objection.
 An individual's objection to receiving the COVID-19 vaccine based on that person's sincerely held religious belief, practice, or observance.

-The District will review requests for exemption and may require individuals to regularly submit additional documentation and/or participate in additional preventive measures.
+The District will promptly review requests for exemption and may require individuals to participate in the interactive process based on the type of exemption requested.